QuanPhanguyen/quanphanguyen.github.io/_posts/read_sf_plf/2023-09-13-writing-02-drop.md

 I glance down at my ring finger.
 A jade sea rests at the tip, swirling around as though my fingernail was a container for liquid instead of an acrylic art piece.
 Well, the sea is a powerful expression.
 It looks more like a riverbed after a sweltering day.
 I shake it, hoping to somehow change what I see.
 Two or three charges left, maybe?
 A great gamble awaits me if I were to try to obtain more in the future.
 Being unable to find him, however, guarantees that I lose everything now.
 I swallow my greed and press my thumb against my middle finger.
 As the other two point forward, the nail on my ring finger slides down my palm, incising it.
 The mixture seeps into the freshly opened wound.
 Just a drop will do it, as I quickly stretch my hand out again.

-“(Con) Chó.”
+“(Con) **Chó**.”
 Drop the classifier.
 Destroy the boundary between us.
 Deliver onto me sensations unworldly.
 As inhuman lines rise from ordinarily indiscernible scents, one in particular stenches of deceit.
 My maw tightens.

 I venture deeper into tunneling spirals, turning and turning down split pathways.
 The signals grow strong.
 It lures me toward a dead end.
 My brisk trot slows, returning back to a steady walk.
 The smooth, cold walls of the alley buildings meet my touch as I use them to guide me forward.
 One drop isn’t enough to emulate all of the traits, I remember as I trudge forward without sight.